wterroni/timeline/README.md

 # Timeline App

 ## Time Spent
-Approximately 3 hours and 20 minutes were spent on this assignment, distributed as follows:
+Approximately 3 hours and 30 minutes were spent on this assignment, distributed as follows:
 - 15 minutes: Initial project analysis and architecture planning
 - 45 minutes: Project restructuring, applying Clean Architecture, and implementing dependency injection
 - 1 hour: Implementation of core timeline functionality and swimlane algorithm
 - 1 hour: UI refinement, testing, and documentation
 - 20 minutes: Implementation of unit tests for all architectural layers
+- 10 minutes: Implementation of accessibility features

 ## Implementation Details